-- The Federation's child protection policy which includes the role of the Designated Safeguarding Lead - Part 1 and Annex B of Keeping Children Safe in Education (DfE 2022) - The Federation's Code of Conduct for staff and volunteers - The Federation's behaviour policy for children - Guidance for safer working practices for those working with children and young people in education settings (Safer Recruitment Consortium 2022) - A flowchart summarising the child protection procedures - Definitions of abuse or neglect and possible indicators - Identified groups of children more vulnerable to abuse - Specific guidance related to including Female Genital Mutilation, Forced Marriage, Child Exploitation including sexual and criminal, Extremism and Radicalisation, Neglect, Sexual violence and harassment and online-safety - Dealing with allegations against staff and volunteers procedures - Whistleblowing procedures - 'What to do if you are worried a child is being abused: Advice for practitioners' DFE 2015 - Attendance PAs - SEND includes guidance for staff regarding the Federation expectations of the use of mobile phones, electronic equipment and social media.
+- The Federation's child protection policy which includes the role of the Designated Safeguarding Lead - Part 1 and Annex B of Keeping Children Safe in Education (DfE 2023) - The Federation's Code of Conduct for staff and volunteers - The Federation's behaviour policy for children - Guidance for safer working practices for those working with children and young people in education settings (Safer Recruitment Consortium 2022) - A flowchart summarising the child protection procedures - Definitions of abuse or neglect and possible indicators - Identified groups of children more vulnerable to abuse - Specific guidance related to safeguarding issues including Female Genital Mutilation, Forced Marriage, Child Exploitation including sexual and criminal, Extremism and Radicalisation, Neglect, Sexual violence and harassment and online-safety - Dealing with allegations against staff and volunteers procedures - Whistleblowing procedures - 'What to do if you are worried a child is being abused: Advice for practitioners' DFE 2015 - Attendance SAs and PAs - SEND

-15. Managing allegations against adults (including all staff, supply teachers and volunteers) working at the Federation
+15. Managing allegations against adults (including all staff, supply teachers and volunteers) working at on behalf the Federation

-All Federation staff and other adults working at the Federation will be aware of and work within the Federation's Code of Conduct and other relevant policies and procedures.
-The Staff Code of Conduct
+All Federation staff and other adults working at or on behalf of the Federation will be aware of and work within the Federation's Code of Conduct and other relevant policies and procedures.
+The Staff